axelarnetwork/axelar-cgp-solidity/README.md

 - Using the most up to date and fast rpc can help in tests execution runtime.
 Make sure the rate limit for the rpc is not exceeded.

 - Make sure that the account being used to broadcast transactions has enough native balance.
 The maximum `gasLimit` for a chain should be fetched from an explorer and set it in config file.
-Should also update the `confirmations` required for a transaction to be successfully included in a block in the config [here](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/axelar-chains-config/info) depending on the network.
+You may also need to update the `confirmations` required for a transaction to be successfully included in a block in the config [here](https://github.com/axelarnetwork/axelar-contract-deployments/tree/main/axelar-chains-config/info) depending on the network.

 - For `AxelarAuthWeighted.js` tests to pass provide 16 different accounts in `keys.json` as value of `OLD_KEY_RETENTION` is 16.